aleph-im/pyaleph/docs/guides/upgrade.rst

 -------------------------

 The updater expects that you already created a keys/ directory to hold your private and public keys.
-If you do not already have one, you need to create the directory and adjust the ownership of the folder:
+If you do not already have one, you need to create the directory, copy the key of your node in it and adjust the ownership of the folder:

 .. code-block:: bash

     mkdir keys
+    cp node-secret.key keys/
     docker run --rm -ti --user root -v $(pwd)/keys:/opt/pyaleph/keys alephim/pyaleph-node:beta chown aleph:aleph /opt/pyaleph/keys

 Download the latest image